ali-alzaiat/GameZone/README.md

 3. Update:

-* Navigate to the game details page.
+* Navigate to the games page.
 * Click on "Edit" to update the game information.
 * Submit the form to save changes.

 4. Delete:

-* Navigate to the game details page.
+* Navigate to the games page.
 * Click on "Delete" to remove the game from the library.
 ## Validation